pedrobenedetti/EEG_Biosemi/README.md

 ## oddball_V3.py
 Protocol in which a green ball blinks blue.
 P300 wave is intended to be detected.
 Duration of stimuli and their repetition are adjustable.
 Sends triggers to EEG device via 'matalb_parallel_com' script.
+Currently, this scripts runs with pygame version 1.9.2 (releases on Dec 2016) because Python 3.5.2 (released on Jun 2016) is installed.
+This is due to the laboratory computer that runs MATLAB 2016b.

 <img src="https://user-images.githubusercontent.com/105320115/177829291-967dfb34-24f9-41fb-aa0b-b5f989785160.png" width="300">  <img src="https://user-images.githubusercontent.com/105320115/177829556-f9616f91-588d-451e-82d1-9a350450f82e.png" width="300">